Finding the best budget monitor can be challenging. For a graphic designer, the monitor is essential in creating great animations and logos.

 Screen size: 24.1-inch | Resolution: 1920×1200 | Aspect ratio: 16:10 | Panel Type: IPS | Refresh Rate: 60Hz

-It also has 149 pixels per inch, so it looks apparent even when working on 4k content.
-This monitor is great for editing videos because it automatically adjusts color settings to make them look better, and its 4k resolution makes it easier to edit videos too!
+It also has 149 pixels per inch, which looks apparent even when working on 4k content.
+This monitor is great for editing videos because it automatically adjusts color settings to make them look better, and its 4k resolution makes it easier to edit videos, too!

 This is a good accessory.
 It helps you to see colors better.
 This monitor has the best color accuracy of any 4K monitor available today.
 It displays at least 98% of the DCI P3 color space and 99% of the Adobe RGB gamut range.

-This monitor includes two DisplayPort 1.2 ports for sharing full resolution at a full 60 Hz of smoothness, suitable for two HDMI 1.4 ports, and 4 USB ports for better connectivity.
-It is a powerful 4k monitor that professional users can get online. this monitor is for the best photo editing on our list.
+This monitor includes two DisplayPort 1.2 ports for sharing full resolution at 60 Hz of smoothness, suitable for two HDMI 1.4 ports, and 4 USB ports for better connectivity.
+It is a powerful 4k monitor that professional users can get online.
+This monitor is for the best photo editing on our list.

 • The Monitor displays at least 98% of the DCI P3 color space and 99% of the Adobe RGB gamut range.

-• This product is great for editing videos because it automatically adjusts color settings to make them look better, which makes video editing easier too!
+• This product is great for editing videos because it automatically adjusts color settings to make them look better, which makes video editing more accessible, too!

 • Its 4k resolution makes it easier to edit videos.